Blog

 • Monitor student growth over time—not just mastery at a single moment

-• Support differentiated instruction by highlighting where individuals or groups need targeted support
+• Use predictive data to improve instruction by highlighting where individuals need targeted support.

-• Inform interventions and instructional decisions at both the classroom and district levels
+• Inform interventions at both the classroom and district levels

 Most importantly, they shift the focus from testing as a compliance exercise to testing as an instructional tool.